AV306/xenon/README.md

 - WI-Zoom (breaks Xenon's FOV-related features)
 - Wurst Client (will almost defnintely break, not fully tested)
+- LazyDFU * (Won't crash, but will override your configuration of whether Xenon should disable DFU "optimisations")
 - Please help find some more!

+\* LazyDFU functionality was integrated into Xenon in v4.6.1+1.19.2

 ## Features: